EDCD/EDDI/SpeechResponder/Variables.md

     - `bounty` true if bounty awarded or incurred
     - `shipId` ship ID in which the 'criminal' event occurred
-    - `crime` localized type of crime committed
+    - `crime` localized type of crime committed, 'None' when report is a claim
     - `system` system in which the 'criminal' event occurred
     - `station` nearby station (null if no station nearby)
     - `body` nearby body (null if no body nearby)